 Why it happens: People do not feel safe to disagree in the room, or the chair rushes decisions without testing real commitment.

-If the habit is entrenched, rehearse the conversation in an actor-led session from
+If the habit is entrenched, rehearse the conversation in an actor-led session from Resolving Conflict so leaders can practise inviting dissent without losing pace.

 What you see: In an office team, a slide deck with obvious gaps goes unchallenged.
 On the shop floor, a product display breaks brand rules but nobody says anything to the colleague who created it.
 In a contact centre, call monitors regularly score “meets expectations” even when key behaviours are missing.